ingoweiss/manyworlds/README.md

     | Connie | Active      |
     | Dan    | Deactivated |
 When I go to "Users"
  And I select user "Ben"
  And I select user "Alice"
 Then I see "2 users selected"
 When I click "Deselect all"
 Then I see "0 users selected"

-Scenario: Bulk operations > Confirm bulk deactivation of users Given the following users:
+Scenario: Bulk operations > Bulk deactivate users / Confirm bulk deactivation of users Given the following users:
     | Name   | Status      |
     | Ben    | Active      |